Basic Call and Put Options Strategies

 Buying calls as a stock alternative

-Buying a call option is often considered a bullish strategy because the price of the call option typically rises when the price of the underlying security rises.
+Buying a call option is often considered a bullish strategy because the price of the call option typically rises along with the price of the underlying security.
 Similarly, call prices typically fall when the underlying security falls.
-The premium paid for an option is typically a fraction of the price of the underlying asset.
 Traders or investors who have a directional view might consider buying a call option as a lower-cost alternative to buying a stock outright.

-It's important to remember that options expire, unlike stocks.
-If a trader buys an option and it expires worthless, they lose the entire investment.
+It's important to remember that unlike stocks, options have an expiration date.
+If a trader buys an option and it expires worthless, they lose their entire investment and don't have unlimited time to hope for a recovery.
 Additionally, options don't carry voting rights, and they don't pay dividends.

-Using the data from the table below, let's look at an example.
+Let's look at an example.
 Suppose a trader owns 100 shares of a stock that's trading at $79.34.
-Assume the trader is bullish for the long term but doesn't think the stock will move much higher over the next several weeks.
-The trader creates a covered call by selling a call option against the stock.
+They're long-term bullish on the stock but don't think the stock will move much in the next several weeks.
+The trader opens a covered call by selling an out-of-the-money (OTM) 82.5-strike call and collecting $2.37, or $237, in premium.

 • Stock price= $79.34